Office of Postsecondary Education, Department of Education.

 c.
 Not more than 50 percent for the third year and for each year thereafter.

-Waiver of non-Federal share: In the case of an IHE receiving a grant under the CIBE Program and conducting outreach or consortium activities with another IHE in accordance with section 612(c)(2)(E) of the HEA, the Secretary may waive a portion of the requirements for the non-Federal share equal to the amount provided by the IHE receiving the grant to the other IHE for carrying out the outreach or consortium activities.
-Any such waiver is subject to the terms and conditions the Secretary deems necessary for carrying out the purposes of the program.
+Waiver of non-Federal share: In the case of an IHE receiving a grant under the CIBE Program and conducting outreach or consortium activities with another IHE, in accordance with section 612(c)(2)(E) of the HEA, the Secretary may waive a portion of the requirements for the non-Federal share equal to the amount provided by the IHE receiving the grant to the other IHE for carrying out the outreach or consortium activities.
+Any such waiver is subject to Start Printed Page 22258the terms and conditions the Secretary may deem necessary for carrying out the purposes of the program.

 IV.
 Application and Submission Information

 - Double space (no more than three lines per vertical inch) all text in the application narrative, except titles, headings, footnotes, quotations, references, and captions.
-Charts, tables, figures, and graphs in the application narrative may be single-spaced and will count toward the page limit.
+Charts, tables, figures, and graphs in the application narrative may be single spaced and will count toward the recommended page limit.

 4. Intergovernmental Review: This program is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
 Information about Intergovernmental Review of Federal Programs under Executive Order 12372 is in the application package for this program.